xivind/velo-supervisor-2000/README.md

 Changelog - fix layout
-0.91.x
-Alphabetical sorting of component types in tables and drop downs Configured to run in Docker
+1.0.x
 Version now runs as Github action

 0.9.x
+Alphabetical sorting of component types in tables and drop downs Configured to run in Docker
 Getting data from Strava in the background Configuration page
-Improved component detail page (added bacn button and delete button) Bugfixes
+Improved component detail page (added back button and delete button) Bugfixes

 0.8.x